Ria424/developers-animatesdk-docs/Filter_object/Filter16.md

 #### Description

-Property; the color of the shadow, in one of the following formats:
+Property; `integer | string`; the color of the shadow, in one of the following formats:

 - A string in the format "#RRGGBB" or "#RRGGBBAA"